-LMDC proposes to allocate \$1,270,000 for the Lower Manhattan Information Program (LowerManhattan.info) for an additional year of funding from 2004 through 2005.
-LowerManhattan.info provides people who live in, work in, and visit Lower Manhattan with a single source of essential news and information about the area and its recovery.
-It is led by the City of New York in partnership with the LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level.
+This Partial Action Plan allocated \$1,270,000 for the Lower Manhattan Information Program (LowerManhattan.info) for an additional year of funding from 2004 through 2005.
+LowerManhattan.info provided people who lived in, work in, and visited Lower Manhattan with a single source of essential news and information about the area and its recovery.
+It was led by the City of New York in partnership with LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level.

 In the months following the attacks of September 11th, information about the area's recovery was widely available; however, many of Lower Manhattan's residents and workers did not feel that it was reliable.
 Moreover, there was no one place where people could turn for a comprehensive overview of available information.
 LowerManhattan.info was created in response to a significant demand for a credible, "one-stop" source of information regarding Lower Manhattan's recovery from the terrorist attacks of September 11th.
-In its first year, LowerManhattan.info was funded by the Federal Emergency Management Agency (FEMA), LMDC subsequently allocated funds to support this project in Partial Action Plan 5 during its second year.
-In this Partial Action Plan, LMDC proposes to allocate funds for an additional year.
+In its first year, LowerManhattan.info was funded by the Federal Emergency Management Agency (FEMA); LMDC subsequently allocated \$1,300,000 in funding to support this project in Partial Action Plan 5 during its second year.
+In this Partial Action Plan 9, LMDC allocated an additional \$1,270,000 for an additional year.

-While Lower Manhattan continues to undergo its redevelopment, revitalization, and transformation into a 21st Century central business district and 24/7 mixed-use community, there is a continuing demand for constant and consistent communications outreach.
-LowerManhattan.info's aim remains to serve all those who live in, work in, and visit Lower Manhattan, below Houston Street.
+While Lower Manhattan continued to undergo its redevelopment, revitalization, and transformation into a 21st Century central business district and 24/7 mixed-use community, there was a continuing demand for constant and consistent communications outreach.
+LowerManhattan.info's aim was to serve all those who live in, work in, and visit Lower Manhattan, below Houston Street.
 These communities are distinct and large, including neighborhoods stretching from Tribeca to Chinatown and Battery Park City to SoHo, as well as businesses ranging from Fortune 500 companies to small technology start ups to owner run corner delis.
-Moreover, LowerManhattan.info also aims to serve Lower Manhattan's culturally diverse populations by its availability in English, Chinese and Spanish.
+Moreover, LowerManhattan.info also aimed to serve Lower Manhattan's culturally diverse populations by its availability in English, Chinese and Spanish.

-As a government agency, LMDC has its own website www.renewnyc.com that communicates the day-to-day activities of the rebuilding efforts as they relate LMDC activities.
+As a government agency, LMDC has its own website www.renewnyc.com that communicates the dayto-day activities of the rebuilding efforts as they relate LMDC activities.
 This includes all public documents relating to the Environmental Review Process, Board Meetings, outreach to family members and a general archive of past and present initiatives and public meetings.
-However, unlike LMDC's website, LowerManhattan.info focuses on how redevelopment projects affect Lower Manhattan residents and employees as well as puts forth a comprehensive newsletter and website involving all aspects of living and working in Lower Manhattan, not just LMDC initiatives.
+However, unlike LMDC's website, LowerManhattan.info focused on how redevelopment projects affect Lower Manhattan residents and employees and put forth a comprehensive newsletter and website involving all aspects of living and working in Lower Manhattan, not just LMDC initiatives.